John Kimber: Arrest and trial

 Kimber was arrested in Bristol on 8 April, and taken to London the next day.
 His trial at the Admiralty Sessions of the Old Bailey began on 7 June 1792, and was attended by many prominent public figures, including Horatio Nelson.

-The trial revealed little about Kimber's alleged crimes beyond what Wilberforce had said to parliament and was reported in the press.
+The trial did not reveal much about Kimber's alleged crimes beyond what Wilberforce had said to parliament and was reported in the press.
 The attention soon turned to the key witnesses testifying against Kimber.
 Thomas Dowling, the ship's surgeon, was revealed to have a vendetta against Kimber; another witness, Stephen Devereux, was a former mutineer.
 Three witnesses attested to Kimber's good character, but no witness was called to affirm that Kimber had not ordered a slave girl to be tied up and flogged.

 Kimber was acquitted.
 The trial lasted less than five hours.
-His Royal Highness the Duke of Clarence was present the whole time, and appeared from his looks and gestures, to be particularly interested, in favour of Kimber.
+Future king William IV was present the whole time, and appeared from his looks and gestures, to be particularly interested, in favour of Kimber.

 In 1793 Dowling and Devereux were tried for perjury, with Dowling being found guilty.
+Dowling was sentenced to one month in prison and 7 years of transportation, albeit he was later pardoned.
 Several accounts of the trial were published, which were supportive of Kimber to varying degrees.
 Kimber pursued Wilberforce for damages after the trial, and continually loitered outside his house.
 Wilberforce later noted that Kimber's acquittal had been one of the few instances in the abolition campaign that had brought him distress.